saks/ruby-style-guide/README.md

     end
     ```

-* Always put the condition on the same line as the `if`/`unless` in a multi-line conditional.
+* Always put the condition on the same line as the `if` in a multi-line conditional.

     ```Ruby
     # bad